kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 As it stands, the Linguistic Society of Hong Kong (see [jyutping.org](https://jyutping.org)) is yet to release an official proposal for adding tone marks.
 In my current study of Cantonese, I have adopted a set of my own tone marks for personal use.
 I am certainly [not](https://www.reddit.com/r/Cantonese/comments/7r4y5b/random_idea_vietnamese_tone_marks) [the](http://www.cantonese.sheik.co.uk/phorum/read.php?1,127274,131154) [only](https://www.amazon.com/Cantonese-Everyone-English-Chinese/dp/9620718615) [person](https://www.facebook.com/CantoneseABC) to have done so.
 Here, I provide an example of how tone marks might be useful in a browser extension for annotating text.
 The system of tone marks I employed is not official by any means, and I hope that in publishing this extension I can help spur discussion around the possible introduction of tone marks to jyutping.

+The six tones of Cantonese can be remembered using the mnemonic 一碗半牛腩飯 (one and a half bowls of beef brisket rice).
+For further discussion of Cantonese tones and how to distinguish them, see [here](https://jyutping.org/docs/tone/).

 ## Inject Jyutping with Diacritics

 Based on CanCLID's browser extension, I created a new browser extension for jyutping annotation that uses the following system of tone marks: